errorception/redis-lock/README.md

 ### lock(client, lockName, [timeout = 5000], cb)

 * ``client``: An redis client instance, created by calling ``.createClient()`` on the excellent [node-redis](https://github.com/mranney/node_redis).
-This is taken in as a parameter because you might want to configure the client to suit your environment (host, port, etc.), and to enable you to reuse the client from your app if you want you.
+This is taken in as a parameter because you might want to configure the client to suit your environment (host, port, etc.), and to enable you to reuse the client from your app if you want to.
 * ``lockName``: Any name for a lock.
 Must follow redis's key naming rules.
 Make this as granular as you can.
 For example, to get a lock when editing record 1 in the database, call the lock ``record1`` rather than ``database``, so that other records in the database can be modified even as you are holding this lock.
 * ``timeout``: (Optional) The maximum time (in ms) to hold the lock for.
 If this time is exceeded, the lock is automatically released to prevent deadlocks.
 Default: 5000 ms (5 seconds).
-* ``cb``: The function to call when the lock has been aquired.
+* ``cb``: The function to call when the lock has been acquired.
 This function gets one argument - a method called (say) ``done`` which should be called to release the lock.

-The ``done`` function can optionally take a callback function as an argument, in case you want to be notified of when the lock has been really released.
+The ``done`` function can optionally take a callback function as an argument, in case you want to be notified when the lock has been really released, though I don't know why you'd want that.

 Full example, with ``console.log`` calls to illustrate the flow:
 ```javascript